Piano Concerto (Santiago)

-Francisco Santiago's Piano Concerto in B-flat minor was written in 1924 as his doctoral dissertation while he was studying at Chicago.
+Francisco Santiago's Piano Concerto in B♭ minor was written in 1924 as his doctoral dissertation while he was studying at Chicago.
 It was premiered at Chicago on June 15, 1924, as a part of Santiago's graduation recital.
 He was assisted by his teacher Heniot Levy, who played the accompaniment.
 The premiere in Chicago and subsequent performances in Manila in 1925 were positively received; Santiago's professors and critics locally and abroad hailed the work as the composer's masterpiece.

 Structure

 The Concerto was cast in three movements, with each movement using folk songs as themes: